-Smoke alarms
+Smoke/heat alarms

-We fit smoke detectors or alarms for your safety.
+We fit smoke and heat alarms for your safety.
+They make a loud noise when there's signs of fire in your home giving time to escape.
 You should test them each week by pressing the 'test' button.
 The alarm will sound briefly if they are working correctly.
 If you hear the alarm at any other time, check for fire.